wiseodd/wiseodd.github.io/src/content/post/2022-06-25-conv-probit.md

 Gaussian distributions are very useful in Bayesian inference due to their (many!) convenient properties.
 In this post we take a look at two of them: the convolution of two Gaussian pdfs and the integral of the probit function w.r.t. a Gaussian measure.

-<h2 class="section-heading">Convolution and the Predictive Distribution of Gaussian Regression</h2>
+## Convolution and the Predictive Distribution of Gaussian Regression

 Let's start with the **_convolution_** $\N(z_1 \mid \mu_1, \sigma^2_1) * \N(z_2 \mid \mu_2, \sigma^2_2)$ of two Gaussians $\N(z_1 \mid \mu_1, \sigma^2_1)$ and $\N(z_2 \mid \mu_2, \sigma^2_2)$ on $\R$: